JAZZ AND SACREDMUSIC :

 will ever be the same in Classical music":

-From Penderecky to BOULEZ until today, music has not stopped evolving.
+From PENDERECKI to BOULEZ until today, music has not stopped evolving.

-Composers like BARTOK, ANSERMET, STRAVINSKY, or GERSHWIN were
+Composers like BARTOK, ANSERMET, STRAVINSKI, or GERSHWIN were

 inspired by or wrote for Jazz.